 - Add 2 cups of water, hot water is preferred, reduce the flame to medium and cook uncovered until water evaporates.
 Continue frying until the masala browns and oil begins to separate.
 Cooking time from the time water is added and oil separates takes about 25 – 30 minutes.

 - Add another 1 – 2 cups of water, lower the heat, cover and simmer until meat is almost tender.
 This would take about 20 minutes.
 The recipe called for 1 cup boiling but the meat wasn’t tender enough and had to add another 1 cup of water.

 - Add ghee, cardamom seeds and simmer until meat is completely cooked, another 5 – 10 minutes.
-The recipe said to add cardamoms as it is but I added 5-6 whole cardamoms and, the rest I ground to powder and added it to the kalia.
+The recipe called for whole cardamoms but I added 5-6 whole cardamoms and the rest I ground to powder, and added it to the kalia.

 - Serve it with pulao, rice or with roti.

 - If using a pressure cooker: (Ihave not cooked kaliya in a pressure cooker and this is a suggestion) Use a pressure cooker instead of a sauce pan.
 Follow instructions until step 5.
 Then continue to cook/fry the masala and meat until the mixture is brown and oil starts to separate.
 Then add 1 cup of water, close the pressure cooker and cook for 5 whistles, reduce the heat to low and cook for another 2-3 minutes or until the meat is cooked.
 Turn off the heat and let the pressure subside.
 Open the cooker, add water if required.
 Jump to step 8.